-The Company has a regular cash pool for cash management and various loans from its non-controlling shareholder; Interogo Holding AG.
+The Company has a regular cash pool and notional account structure for cash management and various loans from its non-controlling shareholder; Interogo Holding AG.

 On 11 December 2011, the Proprietary Rights were acquired.
-The acquisition price was partly financed by a long term loan, amounting to EUR 5,400 million, with an interest rate of 6% to be repaid in December 2023.
+The acquisition price was partly financed by a long term loan, amounting to EUR 5,400 million, with an interest rate of 6%, to be repaid in December 2023.

 The acquisition of the range, supply and production activities was financed by a long term loan, amounting to EUR 2,000 million, with an interest rate of 0.85%.
-Of the outstanding amount of EUR 1,500 million, EUR 500 million will be repaid each year in September, the balance due will be repaid in September 2021.
+The balance due of EUR 500 million will be repaid in September 2021.

-The Company paid a dividend of EUR 500 million to the shareholder.
+The Company paid a dividend of EUR 850 million to the shareholder.